 Comfort and Fit

 We asked a variety of women with different body shapes to test the comfort of each model.
 We assessed shape and fit, and assessed how well each one moves with the body, evaluating both cut and stretch.
-We judged the feel of the fabric and seams against the skin and considered features that add to the wearer's experience.
+We judged the fabric's feel and seams against the skin, and considered features that enhance the wearer's experience.

-The impressively soft and stretchy Crater Lake Hoody stands out for being comfortable to wear no matter what shape you are or the activity you are getting into.
-It's silky smooth, with seams in all the right places, and provides an almost ridiculous amount of stretch, allowing it to stay comfortable all day long outside or in.
-The bottom can cinch shut if you need to flip upside down, and the sleeves are actually long enough (and elastic enough) for long-armed women to feel comfortable.
-It also features a buttery soft hood that protects without impeding vision or movement, or feeling like it's smashing your ponytail.
-For straight-up comfort that you can paddle, hike, get groceries, and fall asleep in, the Crater Lake Hoody has been and remains our favorite for years.
+The impressively soft and stretchy Crater Lake Hoody stands out for being comfortable to wear, no matter what your body type or the activity you are getting into.
+It's silky smooth, with seams tucked away so they're never in the wrong place, and provides an almost ridiculous amount of stretch, keeping you comfortable all day long.
+The bottom has a drawstring that you can cinch around your waist, and the sleeves are actually long enough (and elastic enough) for long-armed women to feel comfortable.
+It also features a hood that protects without impeding vision or movement, and again, the stretchy fabric doesn't feel like it's smashing your ponytail.
+For straight-up comfort that you can paddle, hike, get groceries, or even nap in, the Crater Lake Hoody has been our favorite for years.

 We also like the soft and comfy OR Echo Hoodie.
 Though not nearly as stretchy as the Crater Lake Hoody, it still provides exceptional comfort for everyday wear or heading out for a run or a hike.
-The Echo Hoodie's thumbholes are unique in that they're horizontal rather than vertical, allowing them to be closer to the end of the sleeve, creating less pull when you're moving.
-The cut is also significantly more comfortable and less awkward when you need to push up your sleeves.
+The Echo Hoodie's thumbholes are unique in that they're horizontal rather than vertical, which keeps them closer to the end of the sleeve and reduces pull when you're moving.
+The cut is also significantly more comfortable and less awkward when you need to push your sleeves up.

 We love the sweatshirt-like fit and comfort of the Black Diamond Alpenglow Hoody.
 With a wide hem, cuffs that hold it in place without being tight, and no seams in the armpits for comfort while moving, we confess we even enjoy sleeping in this cozy garment.

-The NRS Silkweight Hoodie is also superbly soft and has a pleasant, comfortable weight.
+The NRS Silkweight Hoodie is also superbly soft and has a comfortable weight to it.
 With its relaxed fit, we love lounging in this sun shirt.
 We loved the fabric feel of the incredibly soft North Face Adventure Hoody, but our testers had mixed opinions of the cropped fit, which reduces its versatility and can leave your lower back exposed to the sun.

 If oversized T-shirts are one of your favorite fits, the Sahara Shade Hoodie will be right up your alley.
 It has an oversized, drapey fit made of smooth, silky fabric and long cuffs with thumbholes.

-The Patagonia Tropic Comfort Natural Hoody is notable for its great comfort with its buttery soft fabric and long, slim fit.
+The Patagonia Tropic Comfort Natural Hoody is notable for its great comfort, thanks to its buttery-soft fabric and long, slim fit.
 Its thumbholes are a touch small, though, and not all of our testers love the extra elastic loops that go over your index and middle fingers to hold the cuffs against the backs of your hands.
-The O'Neill Basic Skins is our favorite rashguard if water sports and beaches are your jam.
-It's easy to wear and stays put, whether you're floating alongside a sea turtle or paddling out into the surf on your board.
-It has flat seams and is meant to fit quite slim; this fit ensures you'll be comfortable moving through the water without flowing fabric to drag you down.
+The Patagonia RØ Surf Top is our favorite rashguard if water sports and beaches are your jam.
+The fit runs super small so as to stay put during water activities; however, we found that sizing up one size made for a much more comfortable fit.
+Once you sort the sizing, we think you'll love it whether your paddle boarding or hanging at the beach.
+It has flat seams and is meant to fit quite slim; this fit ensures you'll be comfortable moving through the water without the fabric dragging you down.

 Sun Protection